juliangaal/ros-cl-tools/README.md

 shell: <YOUR_SHELL>
 ```

-If you leave this file empty, it will be generated from the defaults in `~/.ros_cl_tools/config`
+If you leave this file empty, it will be generated from the defaults in `~/.ros_cl_tools/config`.
+If that files doesn't exist, the ros_version will be set to highest in your system, and the shell will be set to your current shell

 ### Connect to